 Brian Choper is a Musician, Band Manager, and Executive Producer.
 He is an internationally renowned drummer/percussionist with over 35 years of performance experience with various bands that range from the local corporate party band to major international touring group.
 The types of bands Brian has played with included folk, Klezmer and jazz to rock & roll, pop and blues.
 He is noted for his unique technical ability, where he can either support and accompany other players as a backup artist, or take the lead as a solo artist.
-He founded the projects Gigs For You and Gigs For Good, and is the Executive Producer for Nexus, his agencies’ in-house rock band, where he is now collaborating with other newly discovered songwriters to produce originals for this great band.

 “The Entertainment Connection Guide Volume 1 – The Business of Entertainment” explains what you need to know and what you need to do to find work and make a living as a performer without struggling from gig to gig.